charchitd/Covid-19_Tracking_models/README.md

 Download the yolo.h5 model from [here](https://pjreddie.com/darknet/yolo/)

 ## Output As Shown Below:
-* Total people count is 7.
+* Total people count is 6 at instance.

 ![Screenshot](output.png)